NickCulbertson/Complete-iOS-Toolkit/README.md

 In the app delegate you can change the number of days and uses until the rate prompt will show.
 For full documentation on this refer to Nick Lockwood's iRate. https://github.com/nicklockwood/iRate

+# JSON Data

+This feature is in Beta.
+To experiment with it, comment in the code [self GetRemoteJSON]; in the bottom of the - (void)fetchedDataLocal method in ViewController.m.
+Then set your server jsonURL to #define kjsonURL [NSURL URLWithString: @"http://yourwebsite.com/remote.json"]